Early Resolution and Case Management Process

-Most people will use the Early Resolution and Case Management process for their child support, spousal support, parenting time, contact or guardianship matters.
+Most people will use the Early Resolution and Case Management process for their parenting arrangements, child support, contact with a child, guardianship of a child and /or spousal support.
 You can learn more about each step of the process and the forms [here], but generally, the process will involve:

-- Starting at the Justice Access Centre (JAC) to get information about your options, the process and how to access legal advice and other resources.
+- Starting at the Surrey or Victoria Justice Access Centre (JAC) to get information about your options, the process and how to access legal advice and other resources.

 - Filing a form called the Notice to Resolve at the Victoria Provincial Court Registry.